burnsoftnet/MyGunCollection/README.md

 - ADDED - Preloaded data with information that was an option that was loaded in By the Data Loader.
 - REMOVED - The Data Loader application.
 This application was the only one that went out to the web to get the data, now that the database has all the information pre loaded, this application is no longer needed.
 - FIXED - Glitch in Audit Ammo in version 6 release, the settings was not saving a properly loading when the app started
-- UPDATEd - Wording a Spelling.
+- UPDATED - Wording a Spelling.
+- ADDED - Before when you used the ammo calculator to subtract the rounds you used with the count in your inventory, it will now append how much of that ammo was used in the maintenance window.

 v6.5  March 2021